communityii/yii2-user/DESIGN.md

       - confirmed (user received an email an clicked on a link in the mail)
       - active (user can login, may be configured to happen automatically)
       - banned (user was blocked by an admin)
+      - inactive (user has been inactivated - either due to multiple wrong password types or password expiry or other membership policy.)
 16. Events for register, confirm, active, banner, login, logout.
 We could trigger the e-mail delivery with these.
 Could be implemented in a decoupled way with Dependency Injection.
 Sample "Mailer" class can be added.

 ## Database Structure